kodexys/EasyCFD/README.md

 # EasyCFD
-EasyCFD is an automated open source workflow for computational fluid dynamics simulations.
+EasyCFD is an automated open source workflow for computational fluid dynamics (CFD) simulations.

 This page containts the following:
 * Python Code